ctfer-io/chall-manager/webdocs/challmaker-guides/update-in-production/index.md

 ## What to do

-You will have to update the [scenario](/docs/chall-manager/glossary#scenario), of course.
+You will have to create a new [scenario](/docs/chall-manager/glossary#scenario), of course.
-Once it is fixed and validated, archive the new version.

-Then, you'll have to pick up an Update Strategy.
+Then, you will have to update the challenge configuration to provide this new scenario and an update strategy.
+If no strategy is specified, it defaults to `update-in-place`.

+Chall-Manager will temporarily block operations on this challenge, and update all existing instances.
+This makes the process predictible and reproductible, thus you can test in a pre-production environment before production (and we recommend you so).
+It also avoids human errors during fix, and lower the burden at scale.

 | Update Strategy | Require Robustness¹ | Time efficiency | Cost efficiency | Availability | TL;DR; |
 |---|:---:|:---:|:---:|:---:|---|